1. Register your business

 5. Fulfil your duties as an employer

-Of course, you will also need to observe a number of legal regulations in regard to your employees.
-For example, you must continue paying your employees salaries and wages even if they are ill; in addition, your employees have a right to annual leave.
-It is also important to note that employees cannot be fired without a valid reason, either.
-You should inform yourself well about your rights and obligationsregarding your staff.
+Of course, you will also need to respect a number of legal regulations in regard to your employees.
+For example, you must continue paying your employees' salaries and wages even if they fall ill; in addition, your employees have a right to annual leave.
+It is also important to note that employees cannot be made redundant without a valid reason.
+Make sure to be well informed of your obligationsregarding your staff.

 BMWi Authority Finder